Whether you use wild boar or a pork shoulder you'll love this easy to make recipe for your slow cooker.

 There’s a lot of confusion over labeling, especially when it comes to the meat industry.
 Phrases like Cage Free, Free Range, All Vegetarian Diet, and even the word Natural rarely tell the true story.
 Even the certification labels that the self-governing divisions of the meat industry uses are simply meant to confuse us and are nothing more than decorations on the packaging.
 And the importance of the food we eat is paramount.

 It seems these days that the only distinction used by the meat industry that hasn’t been perverted is Pastured.
-Pastured animals graze for their food the way nature intended and responsible ranchers know when to add grains to their animals diets to supplement their food supply.
+Pastured animals graze for their food the way nature intended and responsible ranchers know when to add grains to their animal diets to supplement their food supply.

 So when I found out about Wild Boar and Bison as an alternative to traditional meat supplies, I thought I’d give it a try and give my honest opinion on the product.